 In the DeepLabv3+ decoder, only the shallow 1/4 feature map is utilized to fuse with the deep features.
-This method does not make full use of the features extracted at each stage, and thus is less effective in segmenting small targets.
-To solve the above problem, this paper introduces the BiFPN module (Lin et al., 2017).
+This method does not make full use of the features extracted at each stage and thus is less effective in segmenting small targets.
+To solve the above problem, this paper introduces the bidirectional feature pyramid network module (BiFPN) module (Lin et al., 2017).

-BiFPN is a neural network structure for target detection, which is based on the idea of feature pyramid network (FPN) and bi-directional flow for improvement.
+BiFPN is a neural network structure for target detection, which is based on the idea of a feature pyramid network (FPN) and bidirectional flow for improvement.
 In traditional FPNs, multi-scale feature pyramids are built by bottom-up and top-down directions to better handle objects of different sizes.
 However, this approach may lead to information loss or duplication and affect the model performance.
 To solve this problem, BiFPN introduces a bidirectional flow mechanism to optimize the feature pyramid network by using a structure consisting of two branches inside each layer: the top branch and the bottom branch.
 The BiFPN module feature fusion process is shown in Figure 3.
-As shown in the figure, the left side is a feature map of three different layers with smaller resolution from bottom to top.
-The middle part is BiFPN, which up-samples the deep layer features, converts them to the size of the shallow layer feature map, and then fuses them with the shallow layer features.
+As shown in the figure, the left side is a feature map of three different layers with smaller resolutions from bottom to top.
+The middle part is BiFPN, which upsamples the deep layer features, converts them to the size of the shallow layer feature map, and then fuses them with the shallow layer features.
 The right side is the feature map obtained after BiFPN, which contains not only the features of the deep layer but also the features of different levels.
 Here, the feature maps generated by Block3 and Block2 in DeepLabv3+ backbone network Xception are fused, and the feature map sizes of Block3 and Block2 are 1/16 and 1/8 of the input image size and the number of channels are 728 and 256, respectively.
-In BiFPN, the feature maps in Block3 and Block2 are subjected to 1 ×The number of channels in Block3 is reduced from 728 to 128, and the number of channels in Block2 is reduced from 256 to 128.
-Finally, the feature maps of Block3 and Block2 are weighted and summed to obtain the fused feature map, which is then weighted and summed again with the reduced feature map of Block2 to obtain the final fused feature map.
-The fused feature map contains the features of both levels and has richer semantic and spatial information, which can improve the segmentation effect of DeepLabv3+ network.
+In BiFPN, $1\times1$ convolution dimensionality reduction is performed on the feature maps in Block3 and Block2.
+The number of channels in Block3 is reduced from 728 to 128, and the number of channels in Block2 is reduced from 256 to 128.
+Finally, the feature maps of Block3 and Block2 are weighted and summed to obtain the FF map, which is then weighted and summed again with the reduced feature map of Block2 to obtain the final FF map.
+The FF map contains the features of both levels and has richer semantic and spatial information, which can improve the segmentation effect of the DeepLabv3+ network.